muhammadnehal610/api-ducumentation-generator/backend/README.md

 The server will be running on the port specified in your `.env` file (default is `5000`).

+## Troubleshooting

+### "Failed to fetch" or "Could not connect to the API server" Error

+This is a network error that means the frontend (in your browser) could not connect to the backend server.
+Follow these steps to fix it:

+1.  **Is the backend server running?** This is the most common cause.
+Make sure you have run `npm run dev` inside the `backend` directory and that you see **both** the "Server running..." and "MongoDB Connected..." messages.
+2.  **Is the MongoDB URI correct?** Double-check your `.env` file.
+If the `MONGODB_URI` is incorrect, the server will crash right after starting.
+3.  **Are the ports correct?** The frontend expects the backend to be at `http://localhost:5000`.
+Ensure your `.env` file has `PORT=5000` and that no other service is using that port.
+4.  **Check for Firewall/Proxy issues:** Ensure that no firewall or network proxy is blocking local connections.

 ## Seeding the Database (Optional)

-If you want to populate the database with the initial sample data from the frontend, you can run the seed script.
+If you want to populate the database with initial sample data, run the seed script.

 **Warning:** This script will first **delete all existing controllers** in the database.